1994 Kansas City Chiefs season

 The 1994 Kansas City Chiefs season was the franchise's 25th season in the National Football League, the 32nd as the Kansas City Chiefs and the 35th overall.
 They failed to improve their 11–5 record from 1993 and finishing with a 9–7 record and Wild Card spot in the 1994–95 playoffs.
-The Chiefs lost to the Miami Dolphins 27–17 in the Wild Card round.
+The Chiefs lost to the Miami Dolphins 27–17 in the wild-card round.
 Alongside celebrating the NFL's 75th anniversary season, Hall of Fame quarterback Joe Montana retired following the season.

 By playing their first four games vs. the NFC West, the Chiefs became the first AFC team to play its first four games against NFC teams since the AFL–NFL merger.
 The first team to play four inter-conference games to open a season were the 1992 Los Angeles Rams.

 1994 was the first season that the playing surface at Arrowhead Stadium was natural grass.
-It had previously been TartanTurf from 1972-1993.
+It had previously been TartanTurf from 1972 to 1993.